• Skip to primary navigation

 Jump to Recipe Print Recipe

-• 3.5kg mixed fruit - such as plums, apples, rhubarb, gooseberries, peaches, figs, etc.
+• Mixed fruits - such as plums, apples, rhubarb, gooseberries, peaches, figs, etc.

-• 3 heaped teaspoons ground ginger or mixed spice - either ginger or mixed spice will complement the flavours of the fruits and will add warmth and sweetness to the chutney.
+• Ground spices such as ginger, mixed spice and allspice - to complement the flavours of the fruits and will add warmth and sweetness to the chutney.
+You can blend your own spices using this recipe for mixed spice.

-• 2 teaspoons salt - salt will help preserve your homemade chutney.
+• Salt - salt will help preserve your homemade chutney.

-• 0.5kg granulated sugar - here I have used granulated sugar but you could substitute demerara sugar or muscovado sugar if you prefer.
+• Sugar - here I have used granulated sugar but you could substitute demerara sugar or muscovado sugar if you prefer.

-• 600ml vinegar - vinegar is a key ingredient in chutney.
+• Vinegar - vinegar is a key ingredient in chutney.
 It will help preserve the other chutney ingredients and will add to the flavour.

 Prepare the fruit by peeling, removing any stones, seeds, etc as follows: